 Pro tip: If you love the bronzed, beach look but don’t love the dry, windswept hair that comes with spending a day at the beach, then our intense pack is perfect for restoring your hair to it’s natural, soft state!

-Smouldering and intense, a dark smokey eye look is perfect for a night out, or when you want to make an impression!
-The key to applying the perfect smokey eye - blend, blend, blend!
+Smoldering and intense, a dark smokey-eye look is perfect for a night out, or when you want to make an impression!
+The key to applying the perfect smokey-eye - blend, blend, blend!

 - Start by applying a base eyeshadow in a neutral tone, so your shadow and liner can blend in properly to the base.